anttiluode/TheMycelialCortex/README.md

 - **federation**: teach-A / recall-B with only tokens, B template cos 0.97, 39 sparse tokens, no shared weights — and confirmed live across two instances.

 **Honest limits — including two now visible at scale in the running system:**
-- **Fragmentation.** The live meshes spawned 43 / 31 nodes for ~5 patterns.
+- **Fragmentation.** The live meshes spawned 48 / 42 nodes for ~5 patterns.
 Consolidation nudges but does not *merge*, so memories shatter into redundant nodes and the budget fills.
-Fix: denoise the query (one recall step) *before* the novelty test; merge templates that drift together; bias thresholds toward consolidating over spawning.
-Target: 5 patterns → ~5 nodes.
+(Note: the federation works perfectly, as B successfully replicated A's fragmented structure over 8700 tokens)
 - **Order does not federate yet.** Teacher arrow `+0.017`, listener arrow `+0.000`: B learns *what* A saw, not *in what order*.
 The token carries a `chi` (chirality) field but the relay reorders tokens and the cortex ignores received `chi`.
 Fix: ordered/timestamped delivery + reconstruct the skew/arrow from the token stream.
 - the relay is plain TCP JSON — LAN/trusted-network only, no auth/encryption;
 - capacity/stability at hundreds of nodes is untested; "distributed brain" is an architecture, not demonstrated cognition.